Customer Success Vs. Customer Support: A Detailed Explanation

 For example, consider a business analytics platform.
 A customer success representative from the company might arrange quarterly reviews with a client.
 In these sessions, they’d discuss trends, offer insights on new features, or even give tailored advice on how the business can better leverage data.

-On the other hand, the customer support team interacts with customers when there’s a clear and defined need – like troubleshooting technical issues.
+On the other hand, the customer support team interacts with customers when there’s a clear and defined need – like troubleshooting technical queries.
 While the interaction might seem transactional, its impact is deep, ensuring smooth day-to-day operations for clients.

 Recommended read:Understanding customer support and customer service